crate/services-docs/docs/tutorials/edge/self-hosted-edge.rst

 we have tested the instructions provided below for functionality.

-Users less familiar with customizing their Kubernetes stack on their own may find any of these approaches a practical solution for easier CrateDB Edge setup.
+Users less familiar with customizing their Kubernetes stack on their own may find any of these approaches a practical solution for easier CrateDB Cloud on Kubernetes setup.

 .. rubric:: Table of contents